 If you’re not sure about how long to book, call me on 01342 811631 or fill in the enquiry form.
 We can talk through your plans and what you would like from your wedding photography.
 We’ll work something out together.

 Pricing starts from £399 including your digital files.

 Have your favourite photos from your Chelsea Register Office civil ceremony designed and bound into a leather album that lives on your coffee table or book shelf.
 Standard sizes and copies for family are available.

 Is your date available?

 If you would like to check if your date and time are available, please complete the contact form on the left or call me on 01342 811 631.

 What time should we arrive?

 You and your guests should all be present at Chelsea Old Town Hall at least 15 minutes prior to your ceremony.
 There is a waiting area (with loo) just up the stairs from the Chelsea Manor Street entrance.
-If you are keen to walk in separately to your ceremony and only see each other for the first time when you stand together side-by-side for your vows the Registrar’s Office will advise you on timings and entrance plans.
+If you prefer not to see each other before the ceremony, the Registrar’s Office will advise you on timings and entrance plans.

 When and where do we have the meeting with the Registrar prior to our ceremony?

 Your Registrar will conduct a legal interview with both of you, either together or separately, in private.
-There are two meeting rooms used for this interview and they are positioned right next door to the ceremony rooms.
+There are two meeting rooms used for this interview which are next door to the ceremony rooms, so you don’t have far to go.
 You will be asked to confirm all of the details that you gave in your Notice.